NFU Dairy Board chair

 Michael has held various roles within the NFU, as Worcestershire county chair, West Midlands regional board chair and council delegate.
-Michael has been on the National Dairy Board for eight years, two as vice chair and two as chair.
-He has re-elected to serve a second term as chair in March 2018.
+Michael has been on the NFU Dairy Board for eight years, two as vice chair and two as chair.
+He was re-elected to serve a second term as chair in March 2018.

 Michael believes strongly in farmer collaboration, as well as improving the mechanics of the supply chain and is keen to improve relationships between farmers, processors and end users, whilst continuing to build consumer support for the industry.

 The farm runs a herd of 240 pedigree Holsteins and supplies Paynes Dairies.
 Not from a farming background, Paul worked in the financial sector before meeting his wife, Rachael, and joining the family dairy business.

 Paul was on the NFU Dairy Board for two years as an appointee and is enthusiastic about helping to educate people of all ages about dairy farming.
 He is keen to continue developing relationships with milk processors and other farmer representatives to ensure a joined-up industry approach to future farm policy.